One BIM partner. Every trade.

 One federated model.
 One quality standard

-Five things contractors actually feel after running with JES on a live coordination package.
+Four things contractors actually feel after running with JES on a live coordination package.

 Cost avoided.